PlutoZhang/Zowe-docs/topics/cli-scenarios.md

     Issue the `--help` command after any Brightside CLI command to see more available options.
 For more information about getting help, see [How to Display Brightside CLI Help](cli-howtodisplaybrightsidehelp.md).

-# Submitting a job and print job output
+# Submitting a job and printing job output
 As an application developer, you want to change a compile/build job (for example, change it to compile in 64-bit mode), submit the job to build your source, and verify that the job output is